hichamov/cka-notes/README.md

 To restore the cluster from this backup, stop the kube-apiserver service, then, run the following command

 ```
-ETCDCTL_API=3 etcdctl snapshot restore snapshot.db --data-dir /var/lib/etcd-from-backup --initial-cluster master1=https://1.1.1.1:2380,master2=https://2.2.2.2:2380 --initial-cluster-token etcd-cluster-1 initial-advertise-peer-urls https://${INTERNAL_IP}:2380
+ETCDCTL_API=3 etcdctl snapshot restore snapshot.db --data-dir /var/lib/etcd-from-backup
 ```

-NB: the token must be new

-& then, edit etcd config file, to use the new data directory and the new token, then reload the etcd service & kube-apiserver
+& then, edit etcd config file, to use the new data directory, and make sure you set the new directory at data dir and volume parameters, then reload the etcd service & kube-apiserver

-NB: if ssl is used we have to specify the ca, and certificate in the command

 Each way of these two are used in separate environments, for managed services, it's recommended to backup the manifests

+EXAM TIP: in the exam, we have to verify that every task we do, was successfully taken.

 Persistent volumes